-Thank you to every graduate student who entered, the semifinalists, our panel of judges, visitors to the online and on-site exhibitions, and those who voted in the People's Choice competition.
+Thank you to every graduate student who entered, the semifinalists, and our panel of judges, as well to visitors of both the online gallery and the on-site exhibit in the Main Library.
+Thank you as well to those who voted in the People's Choice competition.

 1ST PRIZE ($500 AWARD)